rwblokzijl/Msc-thesis-EuroToken/thesis.md

 exchange them, the central bank can control the amount of EuroToken in circulation similarly to current public money.
-This also allows the quick isolation of EuroToken from a failing euro or bank, in the same way as physical public money will still me limited in supply if the digital euro fails.
+This also allows the quick isolation of EuroToken from a failing euro or bank, in the same way as physical public money will still be limited in supply if the digital euro fails.

 This way of connecting to the euro also allows for a smooth transition to a digital form of public money, while the established and regulated financial